 The prosecutors often seek strict penalties, which at a minimum include fines and a possibility of up to one year in jail.
 These charges can have a serious impact on your future as they can impact opportunities for credit, careers, and education.

 If you are facing theft charges, it is imperative that you consult with a proven, trusted criminal defense attorney who can advocate for you and fight tirelessly to protect your rights.
-Attorney Andrew B. Jones is in your corner 100% of the time and ready to help craft the best defense strategy for you.
+The attorneys at Jones Law Office are in your corner 100% of the time and ready to help craft the best defense strategy for you.

 Why Should I Speak to a Theft Defense Attorney?